INGESTRE & TIXALL

 Any proposed alterations to the minutes should be sent to the Clerk as soon as possible, so that they can be circulated with the agenda.

-The minutes of the Annual Parish Council Meeting are put forward for approval at the July Council Meeting, and published here, excluding any information which it would not be in the public interest to disclose, e.g. insurance details:
+The minutes of the Annual Parish Council Meeting are put forward for approval at the July Council Meeting, and published on the Council website.

 This also includes an email address, i.e. Tixandrews@hotmail.com